Giums/terrascoperta/README.md

 - 💧 **Water** — major rivers and lakes, drought/shrinkage case studies, live hydrometric water level for Lombardia (ARPA sensors), regional sea-surface temperature (6 coastal zones, nearest to wherever you're looking on the map), NDWI satellite overlay to see surface water directly, a Sentinel-1 SAR overlay that sees through cloud cover (optical NDWI can't) — useful for flood extent during a storm — and 14 Mediterranean-wide markers with live sea temperature/level (Open-Meteo Marine) plus a sourced narrative on what's happening to marine fauna in that sub-basin (marine heatwaves, tropicalization, jellyfish blooms — real documented phenomena, not live data).
 - 🌋 **Volcanoes** — Etna, Vesuvius, Stromboli, Campi Flegrei; live seismicity near each one (INGV), links to official webcams (embedded photo gallery for Etna/Stromboli, direct link for the others), SWIR satellite overlay for heat/lava flows, and **SO₂ + Aerosol Index overlays (Sentinel-5P/TROPOMI)** showing where a volcanic plume is heading — plus a link to Copernicus CAMS for hourly ash-dispersion forecasts, and (Etna only) real-world context on Catania airport ash closures.
 - 🔥 **Fires** — historical case studies, NBR satellite overlay for burn scars, **live wildfire hotspots** (VIIRS/NASA FIRMS, last 24h, each one clickable), and **live positions of Italy's Canadair/Erickson firefighting fleet** with click-to-see flight track (see below).
-- 🏜️ **Desertification** — ISPRA risk-classified areas, NDVI overlay to see vegetation stress directly.
+- 🏜️ **Desertification** — ISPRA risk-classified areas, NDVI overlay to see vegetation stress directly, and (search an address or click a city) a **live NDVI reading for that exact point** — see below.
-- 🌊 **Hydrogeological risk** — how fire and desertification lead to bare soil and flash floods/landslides, ISPRA risk data, and a pointer to EGMS (Copernicus ground-motion service) for real subsidence measurements.
+- 🌊 **Hydrogeological risk** — how fire and desertification lead to bare soil and flash floods/landslides, ISPRA risk data, a pointer to EGMS (Copernicus ground-motion service) for real subsidence measurements, and (search an address or click a city) a **live landslide/flood hazard check for that exact point** — see below.
 - 🌍 **Earthquakes** — live seismicity across Italy (INGV, last 7 days, magnitude ≥ 2.0), an explainer on why magnitude scales differ (ML/Mw/Md) and how magnitude differs from the Mercalli intensity scale.

 All estimates are clearly labeled as models, not measurements — see [Methodology](#methodology--sources) below.
 Every hazard-related module also shows official safety guidance (sourced from Protezione Civile / iononrischio.gov.it, not written from memory) and, where relevant, a live Copernicus EMS alert (see below).